rebeccatraceyt/Kryan/README.md

      - Mailto action function for contacting PR representative
 - **Spotify Embed** - Snapshot of Kryan's Spotify page, showcasing a select number of tracks users can choose to play.
 - **IGTV Embed** - iframe element for a video uploaded to Instagram, showcasing a stripped down version of a latest release.
 This embed was copied straight from Instagram.
 The developer did not want to alter this text in order to maintain the integrity of the embedding.
 The only change made was to override the `min-width` value to `min-width: 70% !important;` in order to fixed a problem with the responsiveness of the embed.
+- **Google Maps Embed** - iframe embedding of Google maps, showing the location for the event on the Live Page.
+The map is omitted from small devices in order to ensure the readablity of the page on mobile devices (an issue that the developer struggled with was trying to implement both but still keeping the text at a readable size).
+- **Accordion** - An accordion menu on the Bio Page allows user to look through the previous works of the artist.
+When one accordion is clicked, the others are automatically minimised for UX purposes.
+- **Carousel** - A carousel showcasing select images is implemented in the Press Kit page.
+Using press photos selected by the artist, the carousel highlights their previous events and photoshoots .
+- **Contact Form** - A contact form is used in the Press Kit page, in order to provide a point of contact for the user.
+The form is not validated but there is a `mailto` action above it, providing contact details for the Event Booker of the artist.
-- **[Bio Page](bio.html "Bio Page")** - Providing biographic information for the users to get an understanding of who the artist is, and how they have created their music.
+- **[Bio Page](bio.html "Bio Page")** - Providing biographic information for the users to get an understanding of who the artist is, and how they have created their music, presented in an accordion menu.
-- **[Live Page](live.html "Live Page")** - Providing information on upcoming events. with call to action buttons for:
+- **[Live Page](live.html "Live Page")** - Providing information on upcoming events.
+On larger screens, an iframe embed of Google Maps is used to provide the location details of the event.
+There are also call to action buttons for:
      - The venue site, for further information and directions
      - The ticket purchasing platform for pricing and ordering

 - **[Electronic Press Kit Page](epk.html "Electronic Press Kit Page")** - Providing a compressed view of the artist with snapshots of relevant information:
      - Media coverage (featured articles)
      - Sample works - audio and video